divijghose/firedrake/Isambard.md

+# Isambard is no more!
+The Isambard 2 service was [retired](https://gw4-isambard.github.io/docs/) on 30th September 2024.
+These notes are only for reference.

 We have only tried installing on the XCI (ARM/ThunderX2/TX2) system, not the MACS, A64FX or Phase3 portions of the machine.

 ## Prerequisites